prajaktakoli/obsidian/Node js.md

 ![[Pasted image 20250112213724.png]]

 A single thread will serve the Request.
-If the request has to query the DB, the thread will not wait for the request the data
+If the request has to query the DB, the thread will not wait for the request the data While the DB is executing the query, the thread will serve anotehr requ